social media

 Do you have to be Presbyterian to be part of Solar Under the Sun?

-How big is a SUS solar power system and what can it power?
+How big is a SUS solar power system, and what can it power?

 SUS solar power systems are designed to be small, usually one to six photovoltaic panels.
 This size is manageable for a congregational team and is small enough to be maintained and sustained into the future by the in-country partner.
-All our partnerships and installations are with an in-country partner, such as a church, school, clinic, or other community institution.
-The systems are custom-designed to power electrical needs of the community—water pumps and treatment systems, lighting, cell phone recharging stations, or other urgent power needs.
+All our installations are with an in-country partner, such as a church, school, clinic, or other community institution.
+The systems are custom-designed to power the electrical needs of the community—water pumps and treatment systems, lighting, cell phone recharging stations, and other urgent power needs.

 Can I get a SUS solar power system for my home?